If skateboarding has ever had a Cinderella story, this is it.

 An unknown kid from Kamloops, deep in the depths of British Columbia made his way into the finals of Street League Skateboarding (SLS), quickly writing him into skateboarding’s history books.

 Known for his smooth style and insane technical ability, Matt splits his time between the sunny streets of LA and the rainy roads of Vancouver.

-After a strong year Matt turned Pro for Flip in 2015 and had a good year in SLS with two top ten finishes.
+Matt turned pro for Flip Skateboards in 2015 and had a good year in SLS with two more top-ten finishes.

-After coming back from injury in 2016, Matt is looking to re-establish his competition form and lead Canada's skaterboarders in Tokyo 2020.
+After coming back from injury in 2018, Matt is looking to lead a new generation of Canada's skateboarders to the Olympics.

 In his return to major competition at the SLS London 2019 – where he had to grind through the qualifier to get into the main draw – he finished just off the podium in sixth place.